Smaug6739/Smaug6739/README.md

 # Smaug 6739

 👋 Hi, my name is Raphael Veauville
-👀 I like programming, sciences and tennis
+👀 I like technology, sciences and programming
 📗 I’m currently learning C++
 🗨️ If you want to chat with me you can do it [on discord](https://discord.com/users/611468402263064577) or by mail [raphael.veauville@gmail.com](mailto:raphael.veauville@gmail.com)